nycmeshnet/nycmeshnet.github.io/download/index.md

 **NanoStation NSM5 instructions**

 * Download the NSM5 "factory" binary image to your computer.
-If you have a new NSM5 you will want the XW image.
-If you have one from 2014 or earlier you will need the XM image (if unsure download and try both, for upgrades see below).
+If you have a new NSM5 you will want the new [XW binary download](http://nycmeshnet.github.io/download/NSM5-XW.html).
+If you have one from 2014 or earlier you will need the older [XM binary download](http://nycmeshnet.github.io/download/NSM5.html) (if unsure download and try both, for upgrades see below).
 * Plug an ethernet cable from POE on the power adapter to "main" on the NSM5
 * Plug LAN on the adapter to your computer
 * Turn off Wi-Fi on your computer